TensorFlow: TensorFlow.js

 TensorFlow also has a library for machine learning in JavaScript.
 Using the provided JavaScript APIs, TensorFlow.js allows users to use either Tensorflow.js models or converted models from TensorFlow or TFLite, retrain the given models, and run on the web.

-TFLite
+LiteRT

-TensorFlow Lite has APIs for mobile apps or embedded devices to generate and deploy TensorFlow models.
+LiteRT, formerly known as TensorFlow Lite, has APIs for mobile apps or embedded devices to generate and deploy TensorFlow models.
 These models are compressed and optimized in order to be more efficient and have a higher performance on smaller capacity devices.

-TensorFlow Lite uses FlatBuffers as the data serialization format for network models, eschewing the Protocol Buffers format used by standard TensorFlow models.
+LiteRT uses FlatBuffers as the data serialization format for network models, eschewing the Protocol Buffers format used by standard TensorFlow models.

 TFX

 TensorFlow Extended (abbrev.
 TFX) provides numerous components to perform all the operations needed for end-to-end production.
 Components include loading, validating, and transforming data, tuning, training, and evaluating the machine learning model, and pushing the model itself into production.

 Integrations

 Numpy

 Numpy is one of the most popular Python data libraries, and TensorFlow offers integration and compatibility with its data structures.
 Numpy NDarrays, the library's native datatype, are automatically converted to TensorFlow Tensors in TF operations; the same is also true vice versa.
 This allows for the two libraries to work in unison without requiring the user to write explicit data conversions.
 Moreover, the integration extends to memory optimization by having TF Tensors share the underlying memory representations of Numpy NDarrays whenever possible.